Andrew Gowers (footballer)

 A former Xavier College student, he was part of their 1st XVIII in 1986 that won both the Associated Public Schools premiership, as well as the coveted Herald Shield Cup.

 Football administration

 On 16 December 2013, Gowers, was appointed to the Hawthorn Football Club board.
 He will take on the role of Football Director.

-Gowers was elected as the president of the Hawthorn Football Club by its members on the 13th of December 2022.
+Gowers was elected as the president of the Hawthorn Football Club by its members on 13 December 2022.